New York State Consolidated Laws

 (c) The court may waive any fine for which a person who violates the

-be liable if the court finds that due to reasons of economic hardship
+would be liable if the court finds that due to reasons of economic hardship

-such person was unable to purchase a helmet or due to such economic
+such person was unable to purchase a helmet or due to such economic hardship

-7. The failure of any person to comply with the provisions of this
+7. The failure of any person to comply with the provisions of this section

-personal injury or wrongful death by or on behalf of such person, nor in
+wrongful death by or on behalf of such person, nor in any way diminish or

-any way diminish or reduce the damages recoverable in any such action.
+reduce the damages recoverable in any such action.

 subdivision two, five, or five-a of this section by a person less than